RESTORED! Birthday Watch 1973! Omega Constellation Chronometer Cal 1021, Ref: 168.0057 Hi-Beat Automatic Watch (OH)

 Shipping calculated at checkout.

-A BIRTHDAY WATCH IS A WATCH THAT WAS PRODUCED THE SAME MONTH AND YEAR AS YOUR BIRTHDAY.
+A BIRTHDAY WATCH IS A WATCH THAT WAS PRODUCED THE SAME MONTH AND YEAR AS YOUR BIRTH (MONTH AND) YEAR

 Type: Automatic